danph/Midi-Tempo-Converter/README.md

 ## Usage
 'java -jar MidiTempoConverter.jar filename tempo [debug]

-Params:
-  filename - Name of your file
+- filename - Name of your file
-  tempo - New tempo (120 for example)
+- tempo - New tempo (120 for example)
-  debug - Optional.
+- debug - Optional.
 Type debug at the end if you want to get a dump of all the midi events in the file

 ## Example Usage
 - File to be converted is 'Test.mid' placed in the same directory as the jar application file